VonHeikemen/fine-cmdline.nvim/README.md

 ## Caveats

 This is not a special mode.
 It's just a normal buffer, incremental search will not work here.

+There is a known issue with [cmdwin](https://neovim.io/doc/user/cmdline.html#cmdwin) (the thing that shows up when you press `q:` by accident). `cmdwin` and `fine-cmdline` have the same goal, execute ex-commands.
+Problem is `cmdwin` will be the one executing the command, and you will bump into some weird behavior.
+If for some reason you're in `cmdwin` and call `fine-cmdline`, press `<C-c>` twice (one to close the input, one to close `cmdwin`).
+Don't try anything else.
+Just close both.

 ## Contributing